IRS Debt Negotiation

 Request an Appeal

-If the IRS rejects your proposal, we can file an appeal to have your case reconsidered.
+If the IRS rejects your proposal, our IRS lawyers can file an appeal to have your case reconsidered.
 This allows us to present additional evidence or stronger arguments to improve your chances of success.

 Apply for a New Payment Plan